henspace/text2lesson-docs/docs/formatting/add-images.md

 ![alternative text](url-of-the-image)
 ```

-- The **alternative text**, or alt-text, is text that is displayed if your image can't
+- The **alternative text**, or alt-text, is a description of the image, which is displayed if your image can't
   be displayed for any reason.
-It is also important for readers with any visual
+It's also important for readers with any visual
   impairment, as this text may be spoken by screen readers.
-- The **url-of-the-image** is the web address of the image.
+- The **url-of-the-image** is the url (web address) of the image.

 So here is the text that can be used to show the _Text2Lesson_ logo.